apache/sling-org-apache-sling-servlet-helpers/README.md

 scripts that are resolved based on the current resource type, for non-HTTP operations.
 Inventing HTTP method names for this is fine and allows for reusing this powerful resolution mechanism in other contexts.

-Here's an example using this `InternalRequest` helper - see the test code for more.
+Here's an example using the `SlingInternalRequest` helper - see the test code for more.

-    OutputStream os = InternalRequest
+    OutputStream os = new SlingInternalRequest(resourceResolver, slingRequestProcessor, path) .withResourceType("website/article/news")
-      .servletRequest(resourceResolver, servletResolver, "/some/path")
-      .withResourceType("website/article/news")
       .withResourceSuperType("website/article")
       .withSelectors("print", "a4")